andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 We say "people still don't get DDD".
 What do we mean?
 With the rise of microservices it's being used everywhere right?
 Well, not really...

-The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - there are _many_ near enemies in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".
+The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - we have _many_ near enemies: in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

-There are smaller-scale instances of this story in many other places.
-The application of DDD is one of them.
+The application of DDD is another one of them.

 Why do they arise?
 They arise because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
 They forget the simple four lines of the Agile manifesto, or ignore the DevOps goals of breaking down boundaries and building a culture of learning.
 Instead get tied up in the complicated details which seem more "valuable" and where the "expertise" lies.